aleshaleksey/fansys23/08-spell-list.md

 |Conditions|lightly obscured|
 |Save|-|

 **Description**: Calls forth a thick, cold mist.
-Any entity of size "huge" or smaller that is separated from an observer by at least 5ft mist has light concealment.
+Any entity of size "huge" or smaller that is separated from an observer by at least 5ft of this mist has light concealment.
 One that is separated by 15ft of the mist has heavy concealment.

 ___
 ### Silent